Maia-Everett/lintian.eu/_posts/2024-10-13-warcraft-retrospective-39.md

 ## Conclusion

+I could go on and on about what "feels like Warcraft" to me.
+Like weird single-biome environments that put a temperate forest right next to a savanna or a snow plain, or the wildly uneven technology levels with knights and castles right next to steampunk tanks and airplanes, or the sheer dedication to catering to casual and hardcore players alike, or largely modern social mores despite the historical dressing, or... or... or...

+I think, however, that I've at least covered the major points.
+And with that, our exploration of the origins of Warcraft as we know it draws to an end.

-We have journeyed through the origins of the Warcraft setting, through Blizzard's Experimental Era (Warcraft 1, 2, and Warcraft Adventures) and part of the Classic Era (Warcraft 3 and The Frozen Throne).
+We have journeyed through Blizzard's Experimental Era (Warcraft 1, 2, and Warcraft Adventures) and part of the Classic Era (Warcraft 3 and The Frozen Throne).
 We have seen the setting evolve through the games, and we have seen novels give it much-needed depth.

 Warcraft 3, with its greatly expanded world, formed the skeleton of the setting.
 It jumped widely from location to location and from character to character, using broad, sweeping characterization.
 After it, installments that built deep rather than wild fleshed out the world of Azeroth, putting some much-needed meat on these bones.
 I'm talking, of course, about the tie-in series of D&D supplements, [Warcraft: The Roleplaying Game](https://warcraft.wiki.gg/wiki/Warcraft:_The_Roleplaying_Game).